 About Me:

-Their work has been performed and recorded in the United States and abroad by several ensembles, most recently by Ensemble Dal Niente, Collective Lovemusic, TAK Ensemble, the MIVOS Quartet, the Chicago Philharmonic, Ekmeles Vocal Ensemble with Sandbox Percussion, ~NOIS Saxophone Quartet, and Quatuor Diotima, among others.
-Watson’s work has also been featured on a variety of concerts and festivals, such as at the Composers Now Dialogues Series, the Darmstädter Ferienkurse, the Ravinia Festival, Les Écoles D’art Américaines de Fontainebleau, Chicago's Frequency Festival, the Ear Taxi Festival, and at the New Music Gathering.
+Watson’s work has also been featured on a variety of concerts and festivals.
+Most recently, at the 2024 Donaueschinger MusikTage, the Composers Now Dialogues Series with Tania León, the Darmstädter Ferienkurse, the Ravinia Festival’s Breaking Barriers Festival with Marin Alsop, Les Écoles D’art Américaines de Fontainebleau, Chicago's Frequency Festival, the Ear Taxi Festival, and at the New Music Gathering.

 Watson holds a BM from Oberlin Conservatory in Composition, with a minor in TIMARA (technology in music and related arts) and is currently pursuing a Ph.D. at the University of Chicago on a full fellowship from the Division of the Humanities.